ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 * Configure Ubuntu to look for the 14.04 upgrade:
 `sudo sed -i 's|Prompt=never|Prompt=lts|g' /etc/update-manager/release-upgrades`

-* Kill xscreensaver (otherwise, do-release-upgrade will prompt you to do so):
+* Kill xscreensaver (otherwise, do-release-upgrade in the next step will prompt you to do so):
 `sudo pkill xscreensaver`

 * Initiate upgrade to 14.04: